jndiogo/sibila/examples/from_text_to_object/readme.md

 It has generated a string list in the "keypoint_list" field, as we specified in the JSON schema.

-This is better, but the problem with JSON schemas being that they're very unintuitive...
+This is better, but the problem with JSON schemas is that they're so unintuitive...

 Let's use an easier way to specify the fields we want returned: Pydantic classes derived from BaseModel.
 This is much simpler to use than than JSON schemas.